-- Packaging with a social marketing boost – the company that is focused on gamers, LootCrate turned the act of opening a package into a social sharing experience.
+- Packaging with a social marketing boost – as a company focused on gamers, LootCrate turned the act of opening a package into a social sharing experience.
 Their monthly delivery is focused on a particular topic and even has hashtags and QR codes on boxes.
 These codes take their customers to a VIP area, where special videos are waiting for them.
 Also, the plain, simple black design with a clear company name is definitely a good choice.

 - Time travel box – it’s interesting how this Retro Pop Box brings people back in time, into a specific decade to be exact.
 The design plays a crucial role in the business here, providing the entire nostalgia-filled experience for a customer.

-- At the first glance at NatureBox’s box, one can tell what their core message is – simple, natural, healthy.
+- From a first glance at NatureBox’s box, one can tell what their core message is – simple, natural, healthy.
 Aligning the company’s goal with the design is a truly smart move.

-- When opening of the box feels like game-playing already!
-Bitsbox – Coding for Kids inspires children to dive into coding and the box they’re using for subscription deliveries already does the part of the job (I’m not into games, nor coding, but this design makes me wanna grab the keyboard and give it a try).
+- When opening the box feels like playing a game already!
+Bitsbox – Coding for Kids inspires children to dive into coding and the box they’re using for subscription deliveries already does the part of the job (I’m not into games, nor coding, but this design makes me want to grab the keyboard and give it a try).

 - A subscription package design for books that looks strikingly similar to a book?
 Yes please.
 Watch and learn from the Once Upon a Book Club.